-• 90.2% of principals surveyed (46 out of 51) preferred to have HPE specialist teachers in their school.
+• 31 principals surveyed (out of 73) indicated that they preferred to have HPE specialist teachers in their school (42.5%).

 Within small schools (less than 100 children) many Principals stated that it was not possible to have HPE specialists due to their size and rural, regional or remote location.
-Therefore there was a much higher percentage of Principals in small schools who answered 'no' to this question.
+However, 63.6% of the Principals preferred a HPE specialist in these small schools.